ericdunipace/RcppCGAL/README.md

 ```
 and then re-install.

 Typically, the folder with all the header files is called `CGAL`.
 For example, on my Mac with a Homebrew install of CGAL, I would do
 ```R
 Sys.setenv("CGAL_DIR" = "/usr/local/Cellar/cgal/5.6/include/CGAL")
 ```
 Note: this must be done *before* the package is installed by `R`.

-By default, the package will use the 5.6.0 version of the CGAL that is bundled in the tarball.

 ### Example
-We provide an example of how to perform Hilbert sorting using an R matrix:
+We provide an example of how to perform Hilbert sorting using an `R` matrix:

 ```c++
 // [[Rcpp::depends(RcppCGAL)]]